Strike in Greece disrupts island ferries, Athens transport

-Seamen’s unions have gone ahead with their strike, affecting the ferry system, despite a court ruling it illegal.
+Seamen’s unions went ahead with their strike that affected the ferry system, despite a court ruling it illegal.

-Unions oppose parts of the proposed legislation that will make it harder for them to call strikes, will allow workers to vote remotely on industrial action without attending meetings and permit changes in some collective work agreements.
+Unions oppose parts of proposed legislation that would make it harder to call strikes and would allow workers to vote remotely on industrial action without attending meetings.
+It also would allow changes in some collective work agreements.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.